Skip to content

 • P

-The company reports two separate figures for supplier compliance with 'progress on no deforestation' and 'no development on peat commitments', with 95% and 96% of suppliers achieving a compliance level of 'commitment and starting action' or above respectively.
-The company does not provide figures for direct and indirect supply from third-parties and this is monitored through a self-assessment.
+[Externally verified] 88.6% - The company reports two separate figures for supplier compliance with 'progress on no deforestation' and 'no development on peat commitments', with 88.6% of FFB volume from suppliers to its refinery, achieving a compliance level of 'delivering', using the NDPE Implementation Reporting Framework.
+Evidence is externally verified by the Control Union; however, this is monitored through a self-assessment by suppliers only.

 • Y